 Summary: A detective with Humphreys’ County Tennessee Sheriff's Office, asked CargoNet for help with an incident they had.
 CargoNet proceeded to send out a LE Assist alert which included pictures of the suspects involved in the incident.
 Coral Springs Police Department responded immediately to the alert and had EVERYTHING on the suspects that were pictured in the alert.
 The Detective from Coral Springs knew them well and provided Humphreys’ County with everything they needed – Humphreys’ County was very grateful and told us, that the ability of CargoNet to get the information he wants to convey into the hands of the right people is unprecedented and any other similar service that might offer LE assists is nowhere near ours.

-Summary: Between Saturday, 1/19/2013 at 11:00 PM and Sunday, 1/20/2013 at 1:00 PM a tractor left from a Texaco Fuel Stop located at 8181 South Lancaster Road Dallas, TX 75241.
+Summary: Between Saturday and Sunday, a tractor left from a Texaco Fuel Stop located at 8181 South Lancaster Road Dallas, TX 75241.
 This incident was initially entered into CargoNet from information a CargoNet analyst gathered from the Dallas PD public police report website.
 Subsequently, the incident was re-entered by a CargoNet insurance member based on additional information received, it was now possible to issue an alert.
-Believing that the insurance member was still an active member, an alert was prepared and distributed on 1/24/2013.
+Believing that the insurance member was still an active member, an alert was prepared and distributed.
 Shortly after the alert was sent out, a Deputy with Dallas County Sheriff's Department - Auto Theft Unit called and stated that he had seen the alert and had located the tractor in Dallas, TX.